wglebster/wglebster.github.io/readme.md

 I will be using this readme as a log of how this website is being built.
 This should provide a nice insight into the agile development process - from an empty GitHub repo :construction_worker: > into an MVP :thumbsup:> then into a magical Unicorn :unicorn:

 ***

-## Development Log _(newest on top)_

-* 17-July-2021: created git pages repo, added "under construction" banner and a favicon (trying to keep it pretty).
-Also added a footer with a link to my GitHub profile and some styling.